-6.1.3 Procedure and conditions for abolishing statutory voting-rights restrictions
+6.1.3 Procedure and conditions for abolishing statutory voting rights restrictions

 Shareholders representing at least two thirds of the share capital must be present at a General Meeting in order to amend the provisions of the Articles of Association relating to the registration of voting rights and the limit on voting rights at General Meetings.
 Such a resolution requires a majority of three quarters of the shares represented at the General Meeting (art.
 17 of the Articles of Association).
-See also article 14, par.
+See also art.
+14, par.
 5 of the Articles of Association.
-See, however, Art.
-36 of the Articles of Association as adopted by the General Meeting of 6 April 2006 (Appendix 1) and pages 10-11 of the Nestlé Management Report 2006.
+See, however, art.
+36 of the Articles of Association as adopted by the Annual General Meeting of 6 April 2006 and section "Corporate Governance and Compliance" of the Nestlé Management Report 2007.

-6.1.4 Statutory rules on participating in the General Meeting of shareholders if they differ from applicable legal provisions
+6.1.4 Statutory rules on participating in the General Meeting of shareholders if they differ from applicable legal provisions.

 Shareholders with the right to vote may have their shares represented by another shareholder with voting rights (art.
 14, par.
-2 of the Articles of Association, Appendix 1).
+2 of the Articles of Association).
 Nestlé S.A. also offers the possibility to its shareholders to be represented by the Company or by an independent representative.